If you’re new here, this is the best place to start.

 gold or commodities

-I always try to think like a long-term owner, not a trader.
-The approach is inspired by people like Warren Buffett, Chris Hohn, Terry Smith, Tom Russo, and David Swensen.
+I always try to think like a long-term owner, I am not a trader.
+My whole approach is inspired by people like Warren Buffett, Chris Hohn, Terry Smith, Tom Russo, and David Swensen.

 What I don’t do